RAGessler/DirSales-CRM/README.md

 Implement full CRUD functionality with fullcalendar.io Use the MUI table with filtering components built in.
-Implement google calendar API with full calendar.io Use People API to import google contacts.
+Implement google calendar API with full calendar.io Use People API to import google contacts. or find another way for Contact Discovery.
 Password Reset functionality
 Pipeline/Process management (add where someone is in the process and find a way to easily CRUD your pipeline)